CameronBodine/PINGMapper/index.md

 ---

-`PING-Mapper` turns recreation-grade sonar systems into scientific data collectors, allowing researchers and citizens alike to reproducibly map their aquatic system with minimal expertise in data processing.
+`PING-Mapper` transforms recreation-grade sonar systems into scientific data collectors, allowing researchers and citizens alike to reproducibly map their aquatic system with minimal expertise in data processing.

 ## Compatible Sonar Systems